On this page

 Our relationship with Austria

 New Zealand and Austria have a warm and enduring relationship.
 We share many common interests and values, including a strong commitment to multilateralism.
 We work closely together on international peace and security, disarmament and non-proliferation of nuclear weapons, UN Security Council reform and human rights issues.
-On the bilateral front, a two-way Working Holiday Scheme gives our young citizens the opportunity to live, study and work in New Zealand and Austria.
-Demand is strong for the 100 visas available to young Austrians each year to live and work in New Zealand.

 - Austria is represented in New Zealand by the Austrian Embassy, Canberra, Australia

 New Zealand to Austria

 - March 2015: Associate Minister of Health Peter Dunne attended the 58th Session of the United Nations Commission on Narcotic Drugs, Vienna

 - March 2014: Associate Minister of Health Peter Dunne attended the 57th Session of the United Nations Commission on Narcotic Drugs, Vienna